joeriks/Typescript-with-Appex-and-Sql-sample-site/README.md

 ##Playing with Appex

 **Appex https://github.com/sinclairzx81/appex is a really easy to use web framework, making use of Typescript in smart ways.
-It's for example compiling the typescript in memory, not using javascript files.**
+It's for example compiling the typescript in memory, not using javascript files.
+As the compiles are in the memory changes are instant (in dev mode), just edit save and check out the results.**

 Simply add modules with functions for each url endpoint.
 Appex will figure out url paths by the module and function names.